aantonelli94/aantonelli94.github.io/_pages/about.md

 ### My trajectory

+I am currently a quant/risk manager at a large financial institution, where I have covered a variety of roles from model validation to model development teams.

-Currently I am a *postdoctoral fellow* in [Emanuele Berti](https://pages.jh.edu/eberti2/)'s group at Johns Hopkins University, where I regularly interact with bright students and colleagues.
-If not at work, you can probably find me hiking in some nearby mountains.
+I was a *postdoctoral fellow* in [Emanuele Berti](https://pages.jh.edu/eberti2/)'s group at Johns Hopkins University, where I regularly interact with bright students and colleagues.

 I have defended my PhD at the Max Planck Institute for Gravitational Physics (Potsdam, Germany), where I have worked under the supervision of [Alessandra Buonanno](https://en.wikipedia.org/wiki/Alessandra_Buonanno).
 There I have spent 4 wonderful years, and met many friends and current collaborators.
 I have also thoroughly enjoyed the beautiful lakes around Golm.